snap-one/docs-driverworks-fundamentals/source/includes/22_driver_agents/_1-DRIVERAGENTS.md

 </devicedata>
 ```

-5. Save the driver.xml back into your favorite selected driver.
-6. Load the updated driver into a Control4 project.
+Next, save the driver.xml back into your favorite selected driver and load the updated driver into a Control4 project.

 ### Managing DriverWorks Agents